glennhenry/cs-notes/docs/machine-learning/09-principal-component-analysis/principal-component-analysis.md

 To make it simple, lets take an example in 2-d.
 A projection can range from 0 to 1, where 0 means the point we are projecting is perpendicular with the line below.
 Where 1 means we fully project it to the line.

-In PCA, because we want to capture all the information, we should make the projection result as high as possible.
-If all the data is considered as a vector, we want the vector projection to be 1 as the constraint.
+In PCA, the data are considered as vector where the vector magnitude represent the features a data have.
+We want to capture all the information, we should make the projection result as high as possible.
+We want the vector projection to be 1 as the constraint.

 Not only a single data, we want all data to also have a high projection.
-This becomes an optimization problem, the goal is to maximize the variance of the projected data along each features or the principal component.
+This becomes an optimization problem, the goal is to maximize the information variety or the variance of the projected data along each features or the principal component.

 ![Projection](./projection.png)